libofang/Neural-BoN/README.md

 To train Neural-BoN on an unlabeled corpus, you can just specify the corpus in the Main function of src/main/Main.java and run it.
 This will generate the learned n-gram representations in the results folder.

-To train Neural-BoN on a labeled corpus, you can specify the corpus and implement an getXXXDataset function in src/myUtils/Dataset.java our change the getIMDBDataset function in src/myUtils/Dataset.java for the specific format.
+To train Neural-BoN on a labeled corpus, you can specify the corpus and implement an getXXXDataset function in src/myUtils/Dataset.java or change the getIMDBDataset function in src/myUtils/Dataset.java for the specific format.

 ## More Information